 - where the same shareholders, their spouses, ascendants or descendants hold, directly or indirectly, at least 20 per cent of the share capital or voting rights of the two entities concerned;

 - where the entities concerned are the members of the corporate bodies (or the management, governing or supervisory bodies) of an entity and that entity;

 - where the majority of the corporate bodies or the management, governing or supervisory bodies of the entities concerned are the same or are their spouses, ascendants or descendants;

 - where the entities concerned are linked by a subordination agreement, joint group agreement or other agreement of equivalent effect;

-- where the entities concerned are a Portuguese resident entity or a Portuguese permanent establishment (PE) of a non-resident entity and an entity resident in a country, territory or region listed as a tax haven on the Portuguese Ministry of Finance blacklist.4
+- where the entities concerned are a Portuguese resident entity or a Portuguese permanent establishment (PE) of a non-resident entity and an entity resident in a country, territory or region with a clearly more favourable tax regime, included in the list approved by the corresponding ministerial order of the Ministry of Finance.4

 If a taxpayer fails to comply with the transfer pricing rules, the Portuguese tax authorities may make positive adjustments to the taxpayer's taxable profit (primary adjustment) and consequently issue additional assessments, plus interest and penalties.

 The transfer pricing legislation applies not only to transactions between Portuguese taxpayers, but also to transactions between Portuguese entities and related non-resident entities, including transactions between PEs and their head offices or between PEs of the same head office, provided that one of them is resident or established in Portugal.